Primerica Canada Reviews

 If you are perusing Primerica Life Insurance reviews, then this is the article for you.
 We have a lot of information about this company!

-To be quite honest the only time I come across Primerica is when I’m helping a client save money by replacing their Primerica coverage with something more affordable.
+To be quite honest the only time I like to deal with Primerica is when I’m helping a client save money by replacing their Primerica coverage with something much more affordable.

 Recently, I had a healthy 30-year-old, female, non-smoker, approach me to review her Primerica term coverage.